gautham-98/DeepLearningLab/diabetic_retinopathy/README.md

 ## Diabetic Retinopathy Detection

-To run the code you can type the following command in terminal
+To run the code you can add different flags inside the batch.sh file.
+To simply train and evaluate a cnn_se model.

 ```
-sbatch batch.sh
+python3 main.py --train --eval --model_name "cnn_se"
 ```

-You can change the model name nside the **'batch.sh** file under **'--model_name'** flag.
+You can change the model name inside the **'batch.sh** file under **'--model_name'** flag.
 Currently three models are available.
 1) **cnn_1**: Custom CNN model
 2) **cnn_se**: Custom CNN model with squeeze and excitation blocks